kellybean19/Etsy-Listings-Over-Time/README.md

 ## EDA and Findings ##

 After exploring the intial distributions and correlations of each column, I delved deeper into the data by dividing it up by product categories, month of post creation, and the text feature columns.
-The most interesting findings were:
+The most interesting findings included:

 Distributions of Product Categories by Popularity Level